 2.2.
 Selecting the Best Scenario of Chromosome Evolution

 We used ChromEvol v.2.0 (Glick and Mayrose, 2014; Mayrose et al., 2010) to model the mode of chromosome evolution.
-This software determines the probability of a model to explain the given data along the phylogeny, based on the combination of two or more of the following parameters: (i) gain or (ii) loss of a single chromosome, (iii) polyploidization, (iv) demi-polyploidization (half increment of the chromosome number) and (v) incremental changes to the base number with regard to a rate of multiplication that is different from a regular duplication.
+This software determines the likelihood of a model to explain the given data along the phylogeny, based on the combination of two or more of the following parameters: (i) gain or (ii) loss of a single chromosome, (iii) polyploidization, (iv) demi-polyploidization (half increment of the chromosome number) and (v) incremental changes to the base number with regard to a rate of multiplication that is different from a regular duplication.
 Two additional parameters detect linear dependency between the current haploid number and the rate of (vi) gain and (vii) loss of chromosomes.

 Shifts in diversification have been previously detected in four main nodes (1-4; Fig. 2) of Cyperaceae (SDC+FAEC, FAEC, non-Siderostictae Carex and C4 Cyperus; Escudero et al., 2012b; Escudero and Hipp, 2013; Spalink et al., 2016b), so analyses were conducted independently not only for the complete phylogeny but also for the same phylogeny split in several combinations of subtrees (see below).
 These included clades that exhibit diversification rates shifts, the background phylogeny of these clades (i.e. pruned tree without the corresponding clade), and further combinations of clades and backgrounds.
 A similar methodology, but not with models of chromosome number evolution, has been previously used to infer transitions in continuous character evolution using Brownian and Ornstein-Uhlenbeck models (see Escudero et al., 2012a, 2010; Hipp, 2007; O’Meara et al., 2006).
 Specifically, we used the censored approach described by O’Meara et al. (2006).
 This approach breaks up the original tree in several subtress and the branches that connect the subtrees are excluded from the analyses.
-The main advantage of this approach is that asumptions are not made about when and how the trait shift occurs in the missing branch.
+The main advantage of this approach is that assumptions are not made about when and how the trait shift occurs in the missing branch.
 We developed models ranging from the simplest (one model) to most complex (five models) scenarios, identifying the models that best fit the data by calculating the Akaike information criterion score with ChromEvol (AIC, Mayrose et al. 2010).
 In order to compare the simplest (one model) with the more complex scenarios (two to five models), the branches connecting the subtrees were removed in both the single model and two to five model cases.
 AIC weights (Wagenmakers and Farrell, 2004) were calculated and summed to infer the importance weights of a transition occurring on each specific clade.

 In our specific study case, we defined four main clades (where shift in diversification rates were previously detected): (i) clade 1 is FAEC clade; (ii) clade 2 corresponds to non-Siderostictae Carex clade; (iii) clade 3 is C4 Cyperus; and clade 4 conforms SDC+FAEC clade.
 Our chromosome modeling analyses were performed in up to five different subtrees: (i) subtree 1 is clade 1 after excluding clade 3; (ii) subtree 2 corresponds to clade 2; (iii) subtree 3 conforms clade 3; (iv) subtree 4 corresponds to clade 4 after excluding subtrees 1, 2, and 3; and (v) subtree 5 corresponds to the remaining phylogeny after excluding clade 4 (see Fig. 2).